micajah/CopyMyDriveToSharedDrive/README.md

 # Copy My Drive Files and Folders To a Shared Drive / Google Team Drive
 Script to iterate through Google Drive My Drive Folders and Files looking for files you own that can be moved to a Shared Drive / Team Drive.
 If you do not own the files it can attempt to copy them and rename/delete them in the source folder.

+## Be Prepared to Run this Script Over and Over
+You must run this script as each user who is an Owner of a file in the My Drive folder structure.
+The script will not delete a folder until all the files are cleared out AND you are the owner of the folder.
+So you may be the owner of a folder, with files inside, owned by someone else plus you.
+Step 1 you run the script and your files are moved.
+Step 2 the other person runs the script, their files are moved.
+Step 3 you run the script again, now the folder is empty and you own it, the script will delete the folder.

 ## Time Out
 The script uses the Google DriveApp Folder Iterator and File Iterator to resume processing for large folder tree structures.